-A visit to see my parents and to meet local Councillors and their contacts for World Book Day inspired me to write about being plagued by nuisance calls, which is something that afflicts all of us yet many individuals do not know how to take action.
+A visit to see my parents and to meet local Councillors and their contacts for World Book Day inspired me to write about nuisance calls, which is something that afflicts all of us yet many individuals do not know how to take action.

 The data that these firms are using to harass you belongs to you and is being misused under the General Data Protection Regulation Act 2018.
 You will have probably heard of the GDPR Act, although most people don’t fully understand the implications and impact it has on everyone’s lives.